 Vodafone recently entered the Internet of Things (IoT) consumer market with the launch of “V by Vodafone” enabling consumers to connect millions of home and leisure electronics products to the Group’s dedicated global IoT network – the largest of its kind in the world.

 GLOBALFOUNDRIES today unveiled AutoPro™, a new platform designed to provide automotive customers a broad set of technology solutions and manufacturing services that minimize certification efforts and speed time-to-market.

 Recently, Samsung Electronics Co.
 Ltd., established the Samsung Automotive Innovation Fund, a new $300M fund focused exclusively on the automotive market.

-The excitement about the future of self-driving cars can make it easy to overlook numerous short-term developments by automotive manufacturers.
-Collectively known as Advanced Driver Assistance Systems (ADAS), these developments must be able to make cars safer, and their gradual introduction must also improve road safety.
-In addition, ADAS features represent an evolution in vehicle sensing, intelligence, and control that will ultimately lead to self-driving cars.
+Advanced Driver Assistance Systems (ADAS) must be able to make cars safer, and their gradual introduction must also improve road safety.
 This white paper discusses the challenges in ADAS adoption, and the importance of using the most advanced technologies for its future.